Sorombo/Integral_Hodge_Conjecture_Repository/README.md

 # Integral Hodge Conjecture for Fermat Varieties

 In this repository it can be found an implementation of the algorithms described in [Aljovin, Movasati, and Villaflor 2017](http://w3.impa.br/~aljovin/docs/IntHodgeConj.pdf).
 It is important to say, that the present version is a light version.
-In other words, just the main cases are uploadaded, due to space issues.
+In other words, just the main cases are uploaded, due to space issues.
 However, the available codes can reproduce all the files considered in mentioned paper.

 ## Getting Started